 top of page

-Choosing colours when weaving or selecting a handwoven scarf, cowl or shawl
+Why it is all about colour when weaving and selecting a luxury handwoven scarf, snood or shawl

 6 skeins of brightly coloured yarn